DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/segmentation/legend_item_description_segment/README.md

 ## Overview
 This module extracts the pairs of map keys (symbols) and corresponding descriptions in the map legend areas from the geological maps.

+## GPT4 API
+Before proceeding, please ensure that you have properly configured the GPT-4 API, as this module relies on its functionality.
+Make sure that your GPT-4 API setup is in place and ready for use.

 ## Environment
 - python 3.10.11
 - pytesseract 0.3.10